Technical Support Services Guidelines for Google Cloud Platform Services

 2. Accessing Support

 2.1 Designated Support Contacts.
 Customer will provide first-level support to End Users.
 Google will provide second-level support to Customer only.
-If Customer wishes to change its Designated Contacts, it will notify Google via the GES Site at least five Business Days prior to the change.
+If Customer wishes to change its Designated Contacts, it will notify Google via the Google for Work Support Center at least five Business Days prior to the change.
 If on the date these updated Guidelines were first posted Customer has more Designated Contacts than are set forth under the applicable Support level under Section 4 below, the current Contacts will continue to be allowed until the expiration of the current license term for the applicable Services under the Agreement.

 2.2 Support Hours and Target Initial Response Times.
 Google will process Requests during the Hours of Operation, unless otherwise indicated in these Guidelines.
 Any Requests received outside of the Hours of Operation will be logged and processed at the beginning of the next Business Day.
 Target initial response times are based on the subscribed support level.